 I obtained my Degree in Physics in 1998 at the University of Barcelona (UB).
 After that, I joined UB Electronics Dep. to develop ionizing radiation detectors.
 After that I stayed at the LAAS-CNRS in Toulouse, where I discovered my passion for silicon-based microsystems (MEMS) technologies.
 In 1999, I started my PhD at the Microelectronics Institute of Barcelona (CSIC) where I developed silicon-based flow and gas sensors for industrial applications.
 After the obtaining of my PhD, in 2004 I joined the IZM Fraunhofer in Berlin where I played a key role in the development of a new technique for stress measurements in thin films for the microelectronics industry.
 In 2006 I started a research line in silicon microfabricated fuel cells at IMB-CSIC that has evolved until the biodegradable electrochemical power sources I develop today.
 In 2015 I founded the spin-off Fuelium, aimed to commercialize disposable paper batteries for single use applications, and became ICREA Professor.

 Since 2006, I have focused on the development of microfuel cells, with the final goal of integrating them within microdevices requiring power autonomy.
 After many years of development using silicon-related technologies I decided to approach printed electronics technology that allows to build devices entirely made of polymer-based and paper materials at a very competitive cost.
-The main goal of my research line is to obtain single-use electrochemical power sources that can provide with power autonomy the new generation of paper-based lab-on-a-chip devices while being environmentally friendly.
-I am highly motivated in transferring the devices I create to the "real world" in order to contribute to the enhancement of the industrial local ecosystem.
+The main goal of my research line is to obtain single-use electrochemical power sources that can provide with power autonomy the new generation of single use smart devices while being environmentally friendly.
+The creation of greener electronic devices to decrease the global electronic waste is one of the key aspects that drives my research.
+Moreover, I am highly motivated in transferring the devices I create to the "real world" in order to contribute to the enhancement of the industrial local ecosystem.